-A fifteen minute drive from Kiama, near the pretty village of Jamberoo, you will find the tranquil Minnamurra Rainforest in Budderoo National Park.
-This remnant subtropical rainforest is home to lyrebirds, swamp wallabies and many birds.
-Short walks, a wheelchair-accessible boardwalk, picnic spots and panoramic views are some of the park's many features that make it ideal for all ages.
+Rainforest, waterfalls and clifftop lookouts unite in this national park, a 15-minute drive from Kiama, near the charming village of Jamberoo.
+Among its attractions is the Minnamurra Rainforest, a lush expanse of remnant subtropical forest home to lyrebirds, swamp wallabies and platypuses.
+Short walks, a wheelchair-accessible boardwalk, picnic spots and panoramic views make it ideal for all ages.